Frequently Asked Questions

 If my organization is pursuing other financing options, will that hurt our chances at CCLF?

-No. It is useful information for the Lending Team to have, and CCLF will not stand in the way if your organization can get a more favorable deal somewhere else.
+No. It is useful information for our lending team to know, however, and CCLF will not stand in the way if your organization can get a more favorable deal somewhere else.
 CCLF is open to co-lending with other CDFIs and banks if that works best for your organization.

 If my organization goes elsewhere, may we come back to CCLF if circumstances change?

 Of course.
 We will be happy to jumpstart an old application process.
-Just give us a call.
+JustĀ give us a call.

 What if, later on in my development project, my financing needs change?